azugfr/functions-customer-reviews/doc/00 - Provision resources and Reset/README.md

 <a name="HOLTitle"></a>
-# Provision Customer Reviews assets and Reset datas#
+# Provision Customer Reviews assets and Reset data #

 ---